Will AI Replace Personal Trainers? Exercise Demos Are Just 3% Automated and Growing 14% by 2034

 Peloton, Apple Fitness+, and dozens of AI-powered workout apps have spent billions trying to replace the personal trainer.
 Here is what happened: the personal training industry grew by 14% [Fact].
 More people working out with apps did not mean fewer people hiring trainers -- it meant more people getting interested in fitness and then wanting human guidance to go further.

 Our data shows personal trainers and fitness instructors face an overall AI exposure of just 9% and an automation risk of 7% in 2025 [Fact].
 Those are among the lowest numbers in any occupation.
 The reason is simple: this is a physical, interpersonal profession that depends on human presence.
+This article explains why those numbers are so low, what they mean for working trainers, where the realistic threats and opportunities lie, and what the next decade is likely to bring.

 The Physical Core: Nearly Untouched